paolo96/scp-wallet-android/translations.md

 * Maintain the formatting of the english strings when possible.
 For example if a string ends with a period, the translation should also end with a period.
 If a string starts with a capital letter, the translation should also start with a capital letter if it makes sense in the language you're translating to.
 * Treat variables carefully.
 Some strings contain variables that look like this "%1$s".
 For example "%1$s minutes ago" will be displayed as "10 minutes ago" or "25 minutes ago" to the user.
 Position them where it makes most sense in the translation.
 * Special characters.
 You can find [here](https://developer.android.com/guide/topics/resources/string-resource#escaping_quotes) a list of characters that must be escaped and how to escape them.
 For example the single quote ' should be escaped with a backslash \\'
+* New lines characters.
+You will find newline characters "\\n", try to use them in the same way they are used.
 * Partial translations will not be merged, although you can still push them, maybe someone else will complete them

 ## Translation updates